-Click on the + Follow icon above to receive updates on the Great Ocean Road Regional Trail Strategy.
+Click on the + Follow icon above to receive updates on the Great Ocean Road Regional Trails Strategy.

 The Great Ocean Road Region is home to a network of trails, nestled amongst breathtaking natural landscapes.
 The rich and diverse trail system in the region traverses the lands of both the Eastern Maar and the Wadawurrung people.